 Rental rates in major states like Kuala Lumpur and Selangor are higher than in smaller states in Malaysia.
 In well-developed states, housing units come equipped with air conditioning, automatic washing machines, fridges, water heaters, and induction cookers.

-Expatriates are trying to get to work in Malaysia not only due to the plentiful employment opportunities but also because the country offers very favorable income tax rates.
+Expatriates are trying to get to work in Malaysia not only due to the plentiful employment opportunities but also because the country offers very favourable income tax rates.
 Workers in Malaysia mostly work on contracts, and agencies commonly set salary standards depending on work experience and skill set.

 Healthcare

 The standard and availability of medical services in Malaysia, especially in main cities like Kuala Lumpur, are exceptionally high.
-With over 225 private hospitals and specialist clinics, an estimated 121 government-backed hospitals equip themselves with latest facilities to treat various illnesses.
+With over 225 private hospitals and specialist clinics, an estimated 121 government-backed hospitals equip themselves with the latest facilities to treat various illnesses.

 Starting a Business & Working in Malaysia